odoo/odoo/doc/reference/views.rst

 ``title`` (optional)
   string displayed on the top of the graph.

+``invisible`` (optional)
+  if true, the field will not appear either in the active measures nor in the selectable measures.

 ``type``
   indicates whether the field should be used as a grouping criteria or as an